Interstate High Speed Rail & Rapid Transit

 Electric-powered Heavy Rail, Enhanced Light Rail, Light Rail, Enhanced Commuter Rail and Streetcars produce no GHG or smog emissions where they run.
-As more electric power plants convert from coal to natural gas, wind and solar as their fuel source, energy for rapid transit will further reduce total smog and GHG emissions.
-Natural gas-powered Bus Rapid Transit and diesel-powered Commuter Rail produce higher GHG and smog per passenger than the aforementioned modes, but far lower levels than cars.
+Streetcars are not rapid transit.
+As more electric power plants convert from coal to natural gas, wind and solar as their fuel source, electric-powered rapid transit will further reduce total smog and GHG emissions.
+Natural gas and biofuel-powered Bus Rapid Transit and Commuter Rail will also reduce GHG and smog per passenger.

-Existing track rights-of-way, number of trains to be purchased, number of new miles, number of tunnels & aerials to be built, number of stations per mile, length of station platforms with patron shelter, amount of fencing, overhead electric wires (“catenaries”) or 3rd rail transmitting electricity are all important cost factors.
-Although its tempting to judge cost-effectiveness based one or two rapid transit lines in their first 5-10 years of operation, it takes about 40 years of continuous expansion to gauge the effectiveness of a comprehensive rapid transit system in terms of:
+Existing track rights-of-way, number of trains to be purchased, number of new miles, number of tunnels & aerials to be built, size of stations, number of stations per mile, length of station platforms with patron shelter, amount of fencing, overhead electric wires or 3rd rail transmitting electricity are cost factors.
+Although its tempting to judge cost-effectiveness based one or two rapid transit lines in their first 5 years of operation, it often takes 20 years to see a line’s full impact diverting drivers and Transit Oriented Development in terms of: